SchulerSimon/fyoutoo/README.md

 - calls the system-default browser to open this link and brings the browser to the front

 ## Things that could be improved:
+- make this whole thing more accessible
+  - make the script explain itself better via textoutput
+  - build into standalone executable for major platforms
+  - polish the GUI-Version a bit
 - test MacOS, I cannot, have no mac.
-- build into standalone executable
+- make gui-version that runs as a service
 - try multiple browsers, when `webbrowser.get().open(link)` fails
+- en-/disable service script with hotkey(s)
+- do some SEO, so that this repo is more easily found via google/bing/duckduckgo etc.
+- think of/design a logo

+Any ideas, designs and PRs are welcome!

-## How to write extension for youfucktube?
+## Have your own idea?
+How to write extension for youfucktube?
 - Have a look at this [example](extension_example_youfucktube.py).

-PRs are welcome!

 ### Contributions: